lifeofdan/hugo/content/posts/hugo-setup.md

 There was also an issue of [themes](https://themes.gohugo.io/).
 I performed the same incantation over the themes directory, pointing a submodule to the themes folder what houses the clone of the git repo that holds the theme I liked.
 Very, very, cool.

 As cool as this is, it took me most of a morning to figure all of this out.
 I had never worked with submodules before.
 I didn't know they were even a thing.
 None of the Hugo documentation suggests doing anything even remotely similar to this procedure.
+I also have yet to see if Visual Studio Code will commit to both my main repo and my submodules.
+We will see.